ADIKURWA/ESP32Marauder/ESP32-Marauder-Kit.md

 7. Click the Upload button in the top left corner of the Arduino IDE and let the code compile and upload to the ESP32 Marauder
 8. Download the [latest release](https://github.com/justcallmekoko/ESP32Marauder/releases/latest) of the ESP32 Marauder firmware
     - The file you want will have `_kit` at the end of its name
-9. Connect to the ESP32 Marauder OTA WiFi network
+9. With the ESP32 Marauder Kit powered on, Connect to the ESP32 Marauder OTA WiFi network
     - Network ESSID: `MarauderOTA`
     - Network Password: `justcallmekoko`
 10. Open your web browser application